 - Although biological safety cabinets with HEPA filters protect operators from exposure to particulates, including bacteria, viruses, and so forth, they do not absorb chemical vapors or gases.
 For this reason biological safety cabinets with re-circulating airflow (Class II biological safety cabinets) cannot be used for protection against gases and vapors as there is the potential for buildup of hazardous concentrations within the cabinet.

-- Biological safety cabinets systems are tested and certified semi-annually to ensure they are functioning properly.
+- Biological safety cabinets systems are tested and certified annually to ensure they are functioning properly.

 - Personal Protective Equipment: